 Our community-based programs take you behind the scenes to provide a deeper understanding of the art of making theatre.
 This rare opportunity gives you the chance to meet actors, directors, and designers at intimate, conversation-driven events.

-This hugely popular series invites you to join us in the Paul Green Theatre for some delicious hors d’oeuvres and the chance to learn about a production in process.
+With this hugely popular series, we invite you to join us in the Paul Green Theatre for some delicious hors d’oeuvres and the chance to learn about a production in process.
 Meet the director and get a behind-the-scenes look at the design and vision for our shows.

 These events are free to the public.